got a log of observations through my telescope. later i may add some phone images through it, and some reviews of the scope and eyepieces.

 - clear, okay transparency, okay seeing -

-i was late and missed the pleiades. i then went to the orion nebula. after dark adapting for a bit, in the 25 the light was good, but with averted vision it really popped. really glowed like a glowstick. it was the first time i deliberately used averted vision. with the 12 i saw an extra fainter star, and outlined the dark 'finger' and breadth of the nebula.
+i went to the orion nebula. after dark adapting for a bit, in the 25 the light was good, but with averted vision it really popped and glowed. it was the first time i deliberately used averted vision. with the 12 i saw an extra fainter star, and outlined the dark 'finger', and breadth of the nebula.

-i went to jupiter still with the 12. i saw a moon really close to the disc. i added the 1.5 barlow and saw a second moon even closer.
+i went to jupiter with the 12. i saw a moon very close to the disc. i added the 1.5 barlow and saw a second moon even closer.

-while focusing i realised there was uneven flaring and when focused far in or out i saw i was uncollimated a bit, maybe i didnt see the pup the other night, just the uneven flare.
+while focusing i realised there was uneven flaring and when focused far in or out i saw i was uncollimated a bit. maybe i did not see the pup elongation the other night, just the uneven flare.

 on another note, the 12 barlowed down 1.5 made a good image of jupiter, compared to when i tested some time ago the 12 with 2x. so its not the case that the 12 has too many lenses and makes mushy images, its just that 108x is too much magnification and 81x is fine. to sum up past mag testing, 5 is too much, 9/10 with 1.5 is great (9 kellner is maybe 10 actually), 12 with 2 is mushy, unfocused halo, 6.5 is less mushy, and 12 with 1.5 is good. so the ideal max mag for this telescope is between 81 and 98, focal length between 6.6 and 8.